guidoism/escape/inspiration/jonesforth.md

 Lots of comparison operations like =, <, >, etc..

-ANS FORTH says that the comparison words should return all (binary) 1's for TRUE and all 0's for FALSE.
+ANS FORTH says that the comparison words should return all (binary) 1's for `TRUE` and all 0's for `FALSE`.
 However this is a bit of a strange convention so this FORTH breaks it and returns the more normal (for C programmers ...)
-1 meaning TRUE and 0 meaning FALSE.
+1 meaning TRUE and 0 meaning `FALSE`.

         defcode "=",1,,EQU      // top two words are equal? pop %eax